Haran Gawaita: Manuscripts

+Copies and translations

 A German translation, which makes use of Drower's manuscripts as well as two additional privately held manuscripts, was published in 2020 by Bogdan Burtea.

 Buckley has also located a privately held copy of the Haran Gawaita dating from 1930 in Flushing, New York.
+It was owned by Nasser Sobbi and was originally copied by Mulla Sa’ad, the grandfather of Jabbar Choheili.